Deciphering the nature of $X(2300)$ with the PACIAE model: Introduction

 In this work, we simulate the production of the $X(2300)$ in $e^+e^-$ collisions at center-of-mass energy $\sqrt{s}=$ 4.95 GeV with a parton and hadron cascade model PACIAE 4.0 \cite{paciae_4}.
 In this model, the final partonic state (FPS) and the final hadronic state (FHS) are simulated and recorded sequentially.
-Besides the excited strangeonium and tetraquark interpretations, we propose for the first time that the $X(2300)$ could also be a hadro-strangeonium state, in which a strangeonium and a light hadron are bound together.
+While previous interpretations have described the $X(2300)$ as an excited strangeonium state or a tetraquark $ss\bar{s}\bar{s}$ state \cite{X2300_expla_1,X2300_expla_2, X2300_expla_3, X2300_expla_4,X2300_expla_5}, we note that the $U(1)$ anomaly coupling permits non‑strange quarks to couple to a vector $s\bar{s}$ component via soft‑gluon interactions.
+This motivates us to propose, for the first time, that the $X(2300)$ could also be a $q\bar{q}s\bar{s}$ ($q=u/d$) state.
+Furthermore, we suggest another novel possibility that the $X(2300)$ may be a hadro‑strangeonium state, i.e., a bound system of a strangeonium and a light hadron.
 This state is similar to the hadro-charmonium state, whose attraction potential between a charmonium and a light hadron is about a few hundred MeV \cite{hadro-charm_1, hadro-charm_2, hadro-charm_3}.
 In Refs. \cite{hadro-charm_2, hadro-charm_3}, the exotic hadron $P_c(4450)$ \cite{Pc_4450} was interpreted as a hadro-charmonium bound state of a charmonium and a nucleon.
-The excited strangeonium and tetraquark state of the $X(2300)$ candidates are, respectively, generated by coalescing with two quarks $s\bar{s}$ and four quarks of $ss\bar{s}\bar{s}$ in the FPS using the quantum statistical mechanics inspired dynamically constrained phase-space coalescence (DCPC) model \cite{DCPC}.
-The hadro-strangeonium state of the $X(2300)$ candidate is produced by the recombination of the constituent mesons $\phi\eta$ or $\phi \eta'$ in the FHS.
-We then evaluate the orbital angular momentum quantum number of the $X(2300)$ candidates in their rest frame and spectrally classify them according to the standard $^{2S+1}L_J$ spectroscopic notation \cite{book1}, where $S$, $L$ and $J$ are, respectively, the spin, the orbital angular momentum, and the total angular momentum quantum numbers of the $X(2300)$ candidates.
+The excited strangeonium and tetraquark state of the $X(2300)$ candidates are, respectively, generated by coalescing with two quarks $s\bar{s}$ and four quarks of $q\bar{q}s\bar{s}/ss\bar{s}\bar{s}$ in the FPS using the quantum statistical mechanics inspired dynamically constrained phase-space coalescence (DCPC) model \cite{DCPC}.
+The hadro-strangeonium state of the $X(2300)$ candidate is produced by the recombination of the constituent mesons $\phi$ and $\eta'/\eta$ in the FHS.
+We then evaluate the orbital angular momentum quantum number of the $X(2300)$ candidates in their rest frame and spectrally classify them according to the standard $n^{2S+1}L_J$ spectroscopic notation \cite{book1}, where $n$, $S$, $L$ and $J$ are, respectively, the radial excitation, the spin, the orbital angular momentum, and the total angular momentum quantum numbers of the $X(2300)$ candidates.
 The wave shapes of $S$, $P$, $D$, ... corresponds to the $L=$ 0, 1, 2, ..., respectively.